seanox/aspect-js/manual/en/markup.md

 ### output

 Sets for the HTML element the value or result of its expression as inner HTML.
-The behavior is similar to the [input](#input) attribute, except that the output is updated with each render cycle.
+The behavior is similar to the [import](#import) attribute, except that the output is updated with each render cycle.
 Supported values are text, one or more elements as NodeList or Array, as well as absolute or relative URLs to a remote resource and also the [DataSource-URL (locator)](datasource.md#locator) for transformed content from the [DataSource](datasource.md).